HabitatFramework/UserGuide/interface/interface.rst

 GIS Options
 -----------

-History Columns
+History Display Columns
 	Allows users to select which additional columns from the GIS layer are displayed in the History tab for each update.
 If the checkbox is ticked, the field will be displayed.

-Preferred GIS
+Preferred GIS Application
 	Allows users to select whether the tool should use ArcGIS or MapInfo if both applications are installed on their computer.

 	.. note::
 		The tool must be closed and restarted for this change to take effect.

 Map Document/Workspace
 	Sets the default map document or workspace opened by the HLU GIS Tool.
-As this field cannot be edited directly, users must click on the “…” button and browse to the new map document or workspace.
+As this field cannot be edited directly, users must click on the **…** button and browse to the new map document or workspace.

 	.. note::
 		If the 'Preferred GIS' option is altered, this field must also be updated.

-Warn before GIS selection
+Warn Before Applying GIS Selection
 	Allows users to enable or disable the warning message indicating the number of polygons which will be selected by the current query as shown in the figure :ref:`figGSWD`.

 .. _figGSWD: